uraitakahito/uchino-it/source/trouble/index.rst

 When you lose internet connection
 ************************************

 When connecting to the internet, you first need to go through a device called a router.
-You can check if you are connected to the router by looking at the internet icon at the top right corner of the screen.
+You can check if you are connected to the router by looking at the WiFi icon at the top right corner of the screen.

 .. image:: ../_static/ipad-home-wifi.jpg
    :scale: 20%